irfragata/evolution_cadmium_coexistence/README.md

 The Code folder contains the scripts to perform the analyses The Analyses folder contains intermediate outputs required for the analyses.
-The Plots folder contains the figures used in the manuscript (output from the code) The hml_files folder contains html files of the code and output of the main analyses and figures.
+The Plots folder contains the figures used in the manuscript (output from the code)

 Inside each folder there is a ReadMe file explaining the different files and folder available.